dustinfast/aeye_typer/README.md

 # AEye Typer

+Hands-free Artificial Intelligence-assisted keyboard and mouse.
 An open-source work in progress.

-This application was conceived in early 2020 following my Amyotrophic Lateral Sclerosis (ALS, AKA Lou-Gehrig's Disease) diagnosis.
-It is intended to provide a means of continuing my Software Engineering/Artificial Intelligence work long after the disease progresses to the point that I'm unable able to operate a physical keyboard and mouse.
-Development is in the spirit that, if successful, the technology may be beneficial to others.
+This application, conceived in early 2020 following my Amyotrophic Lateral Sclerosis (ALS, AKA Lou-Gehrig's Disease) diagnosis, is intended to provide a mechanism by which I may continue my Software Engineering/Artificial Intelligence work after I lose the use of my hands to the disease.

+Development is in the spirit that, if succesful, the technology may be beneficial to others.

 Author: Dustin Fast <dustin.fast@outlook.com>, 2020

 ## Overview

-AEye Typer is an accessibility tool with the goal of allowing hands-free use of a virtual mouse (vMouse) and keyboard (vKeyb) via a screen-mounted gaze-tracking device (or possibly, in the future, a wearable brain-computing interface (BCI).
+AEye Typer is an accessibility tool with the goal of allowing hands-free use of a virtual mouse (vMouse) and keyboard (vKeyb) via a screen-mounted gaze-point (GP) tracking device (or possibly, in the future, a wearable brain-computing interface (BCI).
 It is intended to be different from existing solutions in that it

 * May be utilized by a fully paralyzed but conscious (i.e. "locked-in") individual.
 * Provides a fully-featured on-screen keyboard supporting complex keystrokes and combinations.